 Click here to watch the video, What Is ESD Flooring?

 David Long is President and CEO of Staticworx, North America’s largest manufacturer of electrostatic discharge (ESD) flooring products that protect work sites with customized, static-free solutions.
-Based in Newton, MA, Staticworx has warehouses on both coasts and is factory-direct.
+Based in Waterbury Center, VT, Staticworx has warehouses on both coasts and is factory-direct.
 Comprehensive flooring options include rubber, carpet, vinyl tile, epoxy, and adhesives.
 All products meet international standards, are environmentally friendly, and come with lifetime warranties.
 Start-to-finish services include ongoing access to technical support.
 Contact via email or call 617-923-2000.

 For more information, visit www.staticworx.com.